Proudly serving MA and NH - including Lowell, Manchester, Boston and nearby

 Northeast Basement Systems has been repairing wet basements in areas like yours since 1997.
 Our basement experts have the skills and experience needed to fix your basement problem effectively and quickly.
 No basement is too big or too small for us to fix and we work to keep your basement dry all the time.

-To get started our basement specialists give you an inspection and free waterproofing estimate in Boston, MA & New Hampshire.
+To get started our basement specialists give you an inspection and free waterproofing estimate in Greater Boston & Southeastern New Hampshire.
 We can help make your basement dry all the time, just contact us today.

 (Click for more information)